antielektron/pplpy_conda_recipes/ppl/README.md

-# ppl_anaconda
+# ppl recipe

-anaconda package for ppl
+anaconda recipe for [ppl](https://www.bugseng.com/parma-polyhedra-library) in version 1.2

 to build this package just run